Alabama

 |

-Within 7 days after the Board certifies the results of an election, a candidate may petition the Board in writing and specify the precincts in which the recount shall be conducted.
+Within seven days after the Board certifies the results of an election, a candidate may petition the Board in writing and specify the precincts in which the recount shall be conducted.
 Also, any voter may petition the District of Columbia Court of Appeals to review the election.

 The Board of Elections and Ethics may order a recount by hand when there is evidence of machine malfunction.